Beto-Amaral/n8n-automation-portfolio/README.md

 # n8n Automation Portfolio

 Hi!
-I'm Roberto Aquino, a Data Analyst, IT Support specialist, and automation enthusiast focused on building practical workflows with n8n.
+I'm Roberto de Aquino, a Data Analyst, IT Support specialist, and automation enthusiast focused on building practical workflows with n8n.

 This repository contains real automation projects using webhooks, APIs, Google Sheets, Telegram, Jira and more.